open-sauced/maintainer-intro-course/getting-practical.md

    - In your repository, click on the "Issues" tab and then the "New issue" button
         ![create issue](./assets/images/create-issue.png)
    - Select the type of issue you want to create.
 In this example, we'll select Feature Request.
    - Write your issue.
-If you're following along the example, we'll write a feature request for a new resource.
+If you're following along the example, we'll write a feature request for a new resource:
+    > **Type of feature:** 🍕 Feature
+    > **Current behavior:** I'd like to see a new resource for #100DaysOfOSS.
+    > **Suggested solution:** A new resource that helps people find issues during #100DaysOfOSS.
+    > **Code of Conduct:** I agree to follow this project's Code of Conduct.
+    > **Contributing Docs:** I agree to follow this project's Contribution Docs.
    - Once you've completed the issues, click "Submit new issue."

-In this example, we'll write a feature request for a new resource for #100DaysOfOSS.

 ![feature-form.png](./assets/images/feature-form.png)

 ## Promote Your Project

+Now that you have your project set up, it's time to promote it!
+Here are some ideas to get you started:
     - Share your project on social media, forums, and relevant communities.
     - Write blog posts or tutorials about your project.
     - Present your project at meetups, conferences, or online webinars.
-    - Create a Highlight
+    - Create a Highlight on OpenSauced to showcase your project.
+    - Share your project with friends, family, and colleagues.
+    - Ask for feedback from your network.

 ## Recognize All Contributions

+In order to maintain a healthy project where contributors feel valued, it's important to recognize contributions.
+Here are some ways to do that:
     - Use tools like the [All Contributors](https://allcontributors.org) bot to acknowledge different types of contributions.
     - Highlight contributors in your README or on your project's website.
+    - Create a Highlight on OpenSauced to showcase contributors.
     - Thank contributors publicly for their work.

 ## Start Contributing to Your Own Project